CS-Senior-Project/AR-Collaboration/README.md

 4. Download [ZEDUnity] plugin and import into Unity.
 5. Download and install [Steam] (for SteamVR).
 6. Download and run [SteamVR].
+7. Download and install [Visual Studio 2019].
+8. Open Server.sln file in Visual Studio.
+9. Start the Server using the Run button at the top of the window labeled Server.
-7. Set up HTC [Vive] and base stations.
+10. Set up HTC [Vive] and base stations.
-8. Attach the ZED Mini to Vive and then connect the [combined] hardware to the machine (usb 3.0).
+11. Attach the ZED Mini to Vive and then connect the [combined] hardware to the machine (usb 3.0).
-9. Open the AR Collaboration project in Unity.
+12. Open the AR Collaboration project in Unity.
-10. Select LoginScene (Project -> Assets -> Scenes -> LoginScene) and press Play.
+13. Select LoginScene (Project -> Assets -> Scenes -> LoginScene) and press Play.
+14a.
+To view audio, build and run the project (File -> Build And Run).
+14b.
+Select Main Scene (Project -> Assets -> Client -> Scenes -> Main) and press Play.

 ### Troubleshooting: